 The MoreLikeThis search component (MLT) enables users to query for documents similar to a document in their result list.

-Solr has MLT module since version 1.3, but Hybris doesn’t use it at all.
-I was wondering if it is possible to leverage MLT in hybris and how good the results will be.
+Solr has had the MLT module since version 1.3, but Hybris doesn’t use it at all.
+I was wondering if it is possible to leverage MLT in hybris and how good the results would be.

-I managed to create a working prototype, but the apparent simplicity of MLT integration nevertheless obscures some unexpected challenges and problems.
-I haven’t found a best solution for the task yet as I see it, so but some findings and preliminary results worth spreading in our community to help others go this way.
+I managed to create a working prototype, but the apparent simplicity of MLT integration still obscures some unexpected challenges and problems.
+I haven’t found the best solution for the task yet as I see it, but some findings and preliminary results are worth sharing with our community to help others go this way.

-MoreLikeThis component fetches the products with the similar term vectors.
-A term vector is a data structure that holds a list of all the words that were in the field and the number of times each word was used (excluding words that it considers to be “stop words”).
+The MoreLikeThis component fetches products with similar term vectors.
+A term vector is a data structure that holds a list of all the words that were in the field and the number of times each word was used, excluding words that it considers to be “stop words.”
 SOLR loops over the fields and retrieves term vectors for each of the fields in the document we’re analyzing.

-For each of the terms, SOLR finds the field that contains the most instances of the given term and then calculates the score.
-Then the module selects the top K terms with highest score to form a disjunctive query of these terms.
+For each term, SOLR finds the field that contains the most instances of the given term and then calculates the score.
+Then the module selects the top K terms with the highest score to form a disjunctive query of these terms.
 Simply put, it displays the products that have the closest set of top words.

 - fulltext_en: Any of these terms: